5 Household Items You Should Get Rid of Immediately

 When shopping for plastic food storage containers nowadays, you'll probably notice a little sticker or note assuring you that they are "BPA-free."
 But BPA, a plastics chemical that some believe can affect development, was once common in such containers.
 While the FDA reports that exposure to low levels of BPA is safe, if you're still concerned, you might want to toss out those containers you've had stashed for decades.

-How often: Throw away older plastic containers, and invest in BPA-free options or these stylish glass alternatives.
+How often: Throw away older plastic containers, and invest in BPA-free options or stylish glass alternatives.